gamemanual0/gm0/source/docs/useful-resources.rst

 `Game and Season Materials <https://www.firstinspires.org/resource-library/ftc/game-and-season-info>`_:highlight:`*` --- Where to find the information for the current season, including the Game Manuals.

-`REV Robotics FTC Documentation <https://docs.revrobotics.com/docs/first-tech-challenge>`_ --- Covers REV products from both a hardware and software front.
+`REV Robotics FTC Documentation <https://docs.revrobotics.com/docs/first-tech-challenge>`_ --- Covers REV's hardware and software.
 The control system documentation includes an introductory FTC programming tutorial.

 `Spectrum's Recommended Reading <https://spectrum3847.org/recommendedreading>`_ --- A list of resources collated by Spectrum 3847.
 While these resources are aimed at FTC, many are directly relevant to FTC.